 Usually this error occurs after the PS4 system has already recognized and approved the external hard drive.
 So, the external hard drive is working fine on PS4 until this error happens.

 Unless the external hard drive is making a clicking/grinding noise, the problem is not serious.
 Mostly it’s a matter of bad sectors that affect the functionality of the drive and you need to eliminate them.

-If the error is reporting against your PS4 internal drive, then this could be something more serious.
+If Error CE-30005-8 is reporting against your PS4 internal drive, then this could be something more serious.
 Usually you shouldn’t worry much if you don’t hear any noise coming out from the hard drive.
 This might be some bad sectors that hinders the drive from functioning properly.

 In brief, fixing the internal hard drive of PS4 is just the same way as fixing the external hard drive.
 Only you need a USB external HDD enclosure to connect the hard drive to a PC/MAC.

 Now, whether you’ve got the PS4 hard drive fixed or not, think seriously about upgrading/replacing it with a solider and more reliable drive.

 5. Clearing CMOS Memory Data

 When the data stored in the PS4 CMOS memory chip get corrupted by any means (mostly due to power surge or instability), serious errors will occur within the PS4 system without any obvious reason.

 Error CE-30005-8 can be just a result of a corrupted data issue in the CMOS chip.
 All what you need to do here is clear the PS4 CMOS memory by removing the CMOS battery then replacing it.
 This method has proven lots of efficiency in resolving many persisting serious errors in the PS4 system.